 NADPH Oxidase 4 Regulates Inflammation in Ischemic Heart Failure: Role of Soluble Epoxide Hydrolase.

-Stevenson, MD, Canugovi, C, Vendrov, A, Hayami, T, Bowles, DE, Krause, K-H, Madamanchi, NR, and Runge, MS. "NADPH Oxidase 4 Regulates Inflammation in Ischemic Heart Failure: Role of Soluble Epoxide Hydrolase."
-Antioxidants & Redox Signaling (November 18, 2018).
+Stevenson, MD, Canugovi, C, Vendrov, AE, Hayami, T, Bowles, DE, Krause, K-H, Madamanchi, NR, and Runge, MS. "NADPH Oxidase 4 Regulates Inflammation in Ischemic Heart Failure: Role of Soluble Epoxide Hydrolase."
+Antioxidants & Redox Signaling (December 28, 2018).